Layoff and Reduction

 Laid off employees who work for the UW for at least eight hours a month will continue to receive the employer-paid portion of medical and dental benefits for up to twenty-four (24) months following the layoff effective date.
 The opportunity for such work is based on the need for workers and is not guaranteed.
 To ensure benefits are kept current, employees who are working as a temporary employee following layoff should notify the Integrated Service Center.

-UW CareLink, the University of Washington’s faculty and staff assistance program, may be able to provide resources to help employees cope with the personal and financial challenges of job loss.
+UW CareLink, the University of Washington’s faculty and staff assistance program, can provide resources to help employees cope with the personal and financial challenges of job loss.
 UW CareLink is available to laid off employees up to 30 days following the date of separation from employment.

 UW employment resources